violetwhitney/Smorgasbord/src/content/modules/18-Behavioral-Modeling-Intro/168-Mapbox-SDK-and-Routing/168-Mapbox-SDK-and-Routing.md

 ---
 moduleid: 168
-title: Mapbox SDK and Routing
+title: Mapbox SDK
 published: True
-slug: mapbox-sdk-and-routing
+slug: mapbox-sdk
 ---

 Behavioral Modeling Intro:
 ===========================================

-# Mapbox SDK and Routing
+# Mapbox SDK
 ## Module Summary

 In this intro you will get an intro to the Mapbox SDK for Unity as well as what an SDK (software development kit) is.